 This is the second item I have reviewed that will have zero feature requests.

 You can purchase the M’s Swift Tech Merino LS Mock-Neck shirt on their website.
-Just remember that all there gear is a limited run, so don’t wait too long!
+Just remember that all their gear is a limited run, so don’t wait too long!

 - Ultra-soft merino/poly blend for serious moisture-wicking management to move sweat away from the body quickly